-- XIII.
-Compensation of CJA Panel Attorneys - A. Policy of the Court Regarding Compensation - 1.
+XIII.
+Compensation of CJA Panel Attorneys

+- A. Policy of the Court Regarding Compensation - 1.
 Providing fair compensation to appointed counsel is a critical component of the administration of justice.
 CJA panel attorneys must be compensated for time expended in court and time reasonably expended out of court and reimbursed for expenses reasonably incurred. - 2.
 Voucher reductions should be limited to: - a.
 Mathematical errors; - b.
 Instances in which work billed was not compensable; - c.
 Instances in which work was not undertaken or completed; and - d.
 Instances in which the hours billed are clearly in excess of what was reasonably required to complete the task. - 3.
 A panel attorney may challenge a voucher reduction.
 A challenge need not follow any particular form, but it must be in writing and state the basis for the challenge with specificity.
 Any challenge should be directed to the clerk of court.
 The clerk will forward the challenge to a district judge other than the district judge who presided over the underlying case for review.
 The reviewing judge may request an opinion from the federal community defender or may take any other action necessary to resolve the challenge, including but not limited to seeking additional input from the presiding judge, the panel attorney, and the Circuit CJA case budgeting attorney.
 The reviewing judge should issue a written decision to the clerk no later than 30 days after receipt of the challenge.

 - B. Payment Procedures - 1.
 Claims for compensation must be submitted on the appropriate CJA form through the court's eVoucher system. - 2.
-Claims for compensation should be submitted no later than 45 days after final disposition of the case, unless good cause is shown. - 3.
+At the latest, claims for compensation should be submitted no later than 45 days after final disposition of the case, unless good cause is shown.
+However, interim payments of compensation and expenses are allowed at regular intervals in representations exceeding 90 days in duration or \$4,000 in accrued compensation and expense claims.
+Guide, Vol. 7A, Ch.
+2, § 230.73.10. - 3.
 The court or its designee will review the claim for mathematical and technical accuracy and for conformity with the Guide, Vol. 7A and, if correct, will forward the claim for consideration and action by the presiding judge. - 4.
 For Indianapolis, Terre Haute and New Albany cases, when a claim for compensation exceeds the statutory maximum, the claim for compensation will first be submitted to the federal community defender for review and preparation of a memo to the court recommending payment in full, payment in part, or disallowance of the voucher.
 Appointed counsel shall include a memo explaining why the claim for compensation exceeds the statutory maximum when the voucher is submitted.
 For Evansville cases, when a claim for compensation exceeds the statutory maximum, appointed counsel shall submit a memo to the court explaining why the claim for compensation exceeds the statutory maximum, appointed counsel shall submit a memo to the court explaining why the claim for compensation exceeds the statutory maximum, when the voucher is submitted. - 5.
 Absent extraordinary circumstances, the court should act on CJA compensation claims within 30 days of submission, and vouchers should not be delayed or reduced for the purpose of diminishing defender services program costs in response to adverse financial circumstances.